 You may need to survive on your own after an emergency.
 This means having your own food, water, and other supplies in sufficient quantity to last for at least three days.
 Local officials and relief workers will be on the scene after a disaster, but they cannot reach everyone immediately.
 You could get help in hours, or it might take days.
 In addition, basic services such as electricity, gas, water, sewage treatment, and telephones may be cut off for days.

-If you have any comments or questions please contact Jamie Betts.
+If you have any comments, questions, or would like to review the Emergency Response Plans, please contact Jamie Betts.